mmbaguette/Draw-with-Webcam/README.md

 You can also draw with two hands simultaneously!

-[Download OBS-Studio](https://obsproject.com/ "OBS-Studio Download") in order to use the virtual camera feature, and draw during your video meetings to give visually pleasing presentations.
-However, a window showing your live presentation will pop up anyway.
+[Download OBS-Studio](https://obsproject.com/ "OBS-Studio Download") if you want to use the virtual camera feature, and show off your drawings during online meetings!
+Select the virtual camera in meeting settings to use.
-Once you're in a meeting, change your camera the same way you'd change your web camera in settings on your meeting app like Zoom.